 Each instance of an object can be modified to make it slightly different from the original.
 This allows you to have the same object appear a little different without your file having to store another copy of the object.

-- Make sure your new instance of the object is selected.
-It will have a thin blue rectangle around it if it is. - 9.
-In the properties panel to the right, change the Color Effect option from None to Tint.
+8. Make sure your new instance of the object is selected.
+It will have a thin blue rectangle around it if it is.